Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Prediction

 \section{Prediction}

 In this section, we aim to determine the SNR at which a finite-resolution NR waveform will produce an absolute normalized bias of unity in at least one of the parameters, without having to do full Bayesian inference.
 While current PE codes have undergone significant speedups \cite{Wysocki_2019,Smith_2020}, full Bayesian inference can still be computationally intensive, especially for signals with higher SNRs.
 Furthermore, when determining the minimum resolution required for an NR waveform to avoid significant bias in GW interpretation for a particular detector, full PE may be excessive.
-Therefore we employ the following criterion to give an approximate estimation of critical SNR \cite{Chatziioannou:2017tdw,PhysRevResearch.2.023151}:
+Therefore we employ the following criterion \cite{Chatziioannou:2017tdw,PhysRevResearch.2.023151} to give an approximate estimation of critical SNR:

 Here, the pre-factor $D$ is the number of intrinsic parameters affected by waveform inaccuracy.
 Our study was conducted on aligned systems, and as such we have set $D$ equal to $4$.
 To get a more accurate assessment of critical SNR, one would need to tune $D$ by finding the exact SNR at which statistical error becomes equal to systematic error.
 However, such a refinement typically requires the application of PE and as such we rely on an approximate value of 4 for $D$.
 Examining Table~\ref{tab:comparison_criteria}, we observe a reasonably good agreement between the critical SNR values obtained through full PE and those determined by the criterion of Eq.~\eqref{eq:D_criterion} for both $q=1$ and $q=1/3$ systems.
-The critical SNR from PE, for each system and detector, was obtained by using the best-fit line that correlates normalized bias with SNR.
-Subsequently, we identified the SNR at which we would anticipate observing a bias of unity.
 The disparity between the two SNR values is approximately $11\%$ for $q = 1$ systems and roughly $16\%$ for $ q = 1/3$ systems.
 It is worth noting that, with the exception of $q = 1$ systems as observed by H1, Eq.~\eqref{eq:D_criterion} tends to provide conservative estimates for the critical SNR.

 While Eq.~\eqref{eq:D_criterion} is relatively straightforward to apply, it has a few notable limitations when it comes to its application to finite-resolution NR waveforms.
 To determine the minimum resolution needed for unbiased PE for a detector, one would generate NR waveforms at various resolutions and then identify the resolution with a critical SNR exceeding the SNR of interest for that detector.
 Furthermore, mismatches would need to be calculated using an infinite-resolution waveform, which is not feasible.
 To address these limitations, we adjust Eq.~\eqref{eqn:criteria} by introducing the pre-factor $D$.
 This modification renders the equation more realistic in its estimation of the required SNR as it takes into account the dimensionality of the search parameter space.
 By utilizing this adjusted criterion, one can determine the minimum resolution necessary to ensure that PE remains largely unaffected by finite resolution waveforms, all without the need to generate waveforms for a sequence of resolutions or an infinite resolution waveform.
 One would just need to generate waveforms at two resolutions, compute $\beta$, and then find the resolution needed using the modified criterion.
 The modified criterion is: